staskut/find-the-ship/README.md

   </tr>
 </table>

-This is a multi-task classification dataset.
+This is a multi-task classification dataset I made for fun in late 2017 using a cheap webcam, balsa wood and paint.
 It consists of 2035 images of a board representing a ficticious ocean area where 6 models of ships operate.
+Every image is 640 x 480 pixels with three color channels (RGB).
 Each non-empty image sample contains one scaled model of a ship with a particular location and heading.
 The tasks are:
 * **1.** Determining whether or not the image contains a ship.
 * **2.** If the image contains a ship:
   * **A.** Determine the ship's location.